fitbenchmarking/fitbenchmarking/.github/PULL_REQUEST_TEMPLATE.md

 <!---

 Provide a short summary of this PR in the title above.
-This will be used to generate release note, so lease write this in the past tense and use language that should be understandable to a potential user.
+This will be used to generate release note, so please write this in the past tense and use language that should be understandable to a potential user.

 -->